 The use of hard drives in CE products has been a major growth area in recent years.
-Currently, the three largest segments of this market are:
+Currently, the two largest segments of this market are:

-- · video content in applications such as DVRs; - · audio and video content in applications such as consumer handheld devices, including MP3 players; and - · hard drives in game consoles
+- · video content in applications such as DVRs; and - · hard drives in game consoles.

-Since 1999, DVRs have been available for use in home entertainment systems and they offer enhanced capabilities such as pausing live television, simplifying the process of recording and cataloging recorded television programs and quickly forwarding or returning to any section of a recorded television program.
+DVRs are available for use in home entertainment systems and offer enhanced capabilities such as pausing live television, simplifying the process of recording and cataloging recorded television programs and quickly forwarding or returning to any section of a recorded television program.
 Additionally, digital video disk ("DVD") recorders increasingly incorporate hard drives to allow for DVR functionality and faster recording of content onto removable DVDs.
-The market for these products favors larger capacity hard drives and continues to grow in Japan, North America and Europe.
-Additionally, the rest of Asia Pacific shows strong interest in this market.
+The market for these products favors larger capacity hard drives and continues to grow globally.
 We believe growth in this market will continue to build demand for higher capacity hard drives.